 Honors housing is an exciting way to expand your experience in the Honors community beyond the classroom and into your living situation.
-Residential Honors Communities are in Poplar Hall and Haggett Hall.
+Honors Theme Communities are located in Alder Hall and Haggett Hall.

-Resident Advisers work with students to facilitate activities on the Honors Community floors, which may include:
+Resident Advisers work with students to facilitate activities on the Honors Theme Community floors, which may include:

 - Sight-seeing excursions around Seattle and Western Washington